TheGhostRoot/Discord-Token-Grabber-by-QR/README.md

 1. Make sure your chromedriver.exe file is the same version as your Chrome web browser version
 2. Download the latest version chromedriver.exe here: https://chromedriver.chromium.org/downloads

 3. Then replace the chromedriver.exe file in the folder.

+OR

+3. copy the `cromedriver.exe` to the system32 folder

 ## Usage

-1. If you dont have python installed, download python 3.7.6 and make sure you click on the 'ADD TO PATH' option during the installation.
+1. If you dont have python installed, download python 3 and make sure you click on the 'ADD TO PATH' option during the installation.

-2. Open cmd in the current folder and type `python setup.py`
+2. Open cmd in the current folder and type `py setup.py`

-3. Type `python start.py` in cmd to run the program
+3. Run `py start.py` in cmd to run the program

 4. Wait for the `discord_gift.png` to be generated inside the `image` folder.
 Send the image to the victim and make them scan it.